What to Do When You Can’t Air Condition Your Warehouse

 In some situations, directional fans will drive comfort in a hot facility.
 You can install directional fans on columns, bases, etc. They are good for cooling a specific person or area, and come in a variety of sizes and configurations.
 Many of these fans can be installed in areas like rack tunnels that are hard to reach and cool, or in tight spaces where floor fans can’t be used.

-- Evaporative coolers provide a cooling mist in areas where it’s feasible, and are particularly useful for outdoor applications, breaks and other places where work in process isn’t affected by the mist.
+- Evaporative coolers provide a cooling mist in areas where it’s feasible, and are particularly useful for outdoor applications, break areas and other places where work in process isn’t affected by the mist.

 - Truck & dock fans move massive amounts of air at high speeds, increasing comfort levels on hot summer days.
 These can be mounted on arms to cool the interior of truck trailers.